jeffknupp/blog/in_progress/new_post.md

                     print(total)
                     return

-In `get_primes`, we would hit the number `3` and return at line 4.
+Clearly, in `get_primes`, we would hit the number `3` and return at line 4.
-But what about generating the next value?
-Instead of `return`, we need a way to return an "intermediate" value and, when asked for next value, pick up where we left off.
+Instead of `return`, we need a way to generate a value and, when asked for the next one, pick up where we left off.

 Functions, though, can't do this.
 When they `return`, they're done for good.
 Even if we could guarantee a function would be called again, we